tgirke/GEN242/content/en/tutorials/linux/linux.md

 `--parition` one can choose among different queues and node architectures.
 Current options under `--partition` for most users of the HPCC cluster are: `intel`, `batch`, `highmem`, `gpu`, and `short`.
 The latter has a time limit of 2 hours.
 Note, `--x11` will only work when logged in with X11 support.
 This requires the `-X` argument when logging in via `ssh` (see above).
-On OS X system X11 support is provided by [XQuartz](https://www.xquartz.org/) which needs to be installed and running on a system prior to loging in to a remote system.
+On macOS systems X11 support is provided by [XQuartz](https://www.xquartz.org/) which needs to be installed and running on a system prior to loging in to a remote system.
 If X11 support is not available or broken then one can still connect via `srun` by dropping the `--x11` argument form the `srun` command.